 5 Reasons Your Cuticles Might Be Peeling

-First, make sure you’re filing your nails correctly, as this is a super-common mistake.
-“Make sure to always use a light grit or a glass file and file in one direction,” explains Elle.
+While it’s important to file down your nails, technique is key when it comes to preventing peeling cuticles.
+“Make sure to always use a light grit or a glass file and file in one direction,” says Elle.
 “Your nails are layered, so sawing back and forth can pick up the layers of the nail.”

 “Brittleness caused by aging or lack of moisture can also cause nails to peel,” says Elle.
 “Always use cuticle oil to hydrate your nail and keep it flexible and supple.”
-She recommends the KISS Manicovery Recovery Care Kit, which includes a hydrating cuticle oil, rejuvenating nail masks and a nourishing strengthening cream to keep your natural nails looking their best.
+She recommends the KISS Manicovery Recovery Care Kit, which includes a hydrating cuticle oil, rejuvenating nail masks and a nourishing strengthening cream.
 We also love Essie Apricot Cuticle Oil to condition and protect.